You won't be able to remember the type of vehicle that hits you.

 "What's your date of birth?" asks Ryan Gosling.

 "Don't be fucking ridiculous!"
 I spit.

-The thing with the soldiers wasn't the last time this happened, though; I cracked my head open on the corner of an antique display case in Barry the Barber's shop recently and Little John was with me.
+The thing with the soldiers wasn't the last time this happened, though; I cracked my head open on the corner of an antique display case in Barry the Barber's shop recently, and Little John was with me.
 I stood up awkwardly and ripped my scalp open on the hard wooden edge.
 "I'm OK!
 I'm OK!"
-I said as I swayed around, but I could feel a warm spray on my face and then thick droplets of blood spattered across Barry's black and white tiles.
+I said as I swayed around, but I could feel a warm spray on my face, and then thick droplets of blood spattered across Barry's black-and-white tiles.
 It's a good place to cut your head open, the barber's.
 They have those sinks for leaning back into.
 Shower heads to rinse you down with.
 White towels to dry you and stem the flow.
 The whole mess was cleaned up in minutes.
-While Barry was washing the last of the blood down the sink, I shouted to John: "Are you OK, mate?
+While Barry was washing the last of the blood down the sink, I shouted to John: "Are you OK?
 Not afraid?
 It looks much worse than it is."
 He shook his head, not looking up from the book he was staring at.

 Later, on the bus home, John inspected my scalp and patted me on the head.
 "Don't worry," he reassured me.
 "I was a little bit scared."

 I have a five-year-old son.
 I became a dad when I was 40.